The Holy Qur'an: Text, Translation and Commentary: Saudi sponsorship

 In 1980, the Saudi religious establishment felt the need for a reliable English translation and exegesis of the Qur'an to be made available for the increasing English language readership across the globe.
 After researching the various translations in print at the time, four high-level committees under the General Presidency of the Department of Islamic Research chose Yusuf Ali's translation and commentary as the best available for publication.
-After significant revisions, a large Hardback edition was printed in 1985 by the King Fahd Holy Qur'an Printing Complex of Saudi Arabia, according to Royal Decree No. 12412.
+After significant revisions, a large hardback edition was printed in 1985 by the King Fahd Complex for the Printing of the Holy Quran of Saudi Arabia, according to Royal Decree No. 12412.
 This edition, however, did not credit Yusuf Ali as the translator on the title page.
-It served briefly as the officially sanctioned English translation of the Saudi religious establishment, until it was replaced by the Noble Qur'an Salafi translation in 1993 upon the latter's arrival in the marketplace.
+It served briefly as the officially sanctioned English translation of the Saudi religious establishment, until it was replaced by the Salafi Noble Qur'an translation in 1993 upon the latter's arrival in the marketplace.